August Wilson’s American Century Cycle

 Instead, the cycle tells the story of a neighborhood through time—the changes in the community that inhabits the neighborhood, and the challenges the individuals in that community face.
 In his cycle, Wilson highlights characters who typically go unnoticed in society—an elderly woman in Gem of the Ocean, a garbage man in Fences—giving voice to otherwise invisible groups.
 The plays in his cycle also tend to feature spiritual and supernatural elements of African and African American cultures set against the gritty realism of a city plagued by inequality.
 In an essay published in The New York Times in 2000, Wilson wrote this about his work: “I wanted to place this culture on stage in all its richness and fullness and to demonstrate its ability to sustain us all in areas of human life and endeavor and through profound movements of our history in which the larger society has thought less of us than we have thought of ourselves.”

-Are you interested in seeing the first chronological episode of Wilson’s American Century Cycle?
-Get tickets to Gem of the Ocean before we must close on November 16.
+Are you interested in seeing our latest installment of Wilson’s American Century Cycle?
+Get tickets to Seven Guitars.